anki-mittal/amittal_p2a/README.md

     ```
 # Note

 * Currently we using 0.25m bloated obstacle to avoid any collision.
 If Incase starting or goal position is closer than the 0.25m then append the bloating in line 35 of env3D.py.
-For eg
+For eg.
   ```python
   bloated_bocks = np.reshape(np.array([np.add(i[0:3], -0.25), np.add(i[3:6],  0.25)]),6)
   ```